mobily-enterprises/jsonreststores/README.md

 ## MEMORY store

-- [ ] Implement sample store for documentation using memory, basic one with no searching nor adding
+- [ ] Implement sample store for documentation using memory, basic one with no searching
-- [ ] Write it in documentation, finally finish that infamous section
+- [ ] Write it in documentation, finally finish that infamous section which triggered this WHOLE rewrite
-- [ ] Implement proper memory store with querying, getting querying code from dstore
+- [ ] !!!
+Implement proper memory store with querying, getting querying code from dstore
-- [ ] Make sure tests run using new memory store
+- [ ] Make sure tests run using new memory store actually pass (!)
-- [ ] Maybe make JsonRestStore's query format match dstore's if needed
-- [ ] Try the whole of hotplate running on the memory store
+- [ ] Try the whole of hotplate running on the new memory store
+- [ ] Write function to save DB state on disk (Json dump)
+- [ ] Eradicate TingoDB from the list of supported engines.
+Sorry guys.

-MILESTONE 3 COMPLETED: JsonRestStore has a memory store that works without buggy TingoDB, and hotplate runs on it
+MILESTONE 3 COMPLETED: JsonRestStore has a memory store that works without buggy TingoDB and hotplate runs on it

-BONUS: I can finally, finally, FINALLY switch off MongoDb in my development machine as long as I write a function to load and save state (which I will).
-Nice one!
+BONUS: I can finally, finally, FINALLY switch off MongoDb in my development machine!

 ## IMPROVE dstore
-- [ ] Use new (and tested) memory store code to write querying code for dstore
+- [ ] Change dstore so that querying is compatible with JsonRestStore's, so that ordering always matches
 - [ ] Check that hotplate all works with new filtering, without ever doing a refresh
+- [ ] Maybe make JsonRestStore's query format match dstore's if needed (add regexp?)

-MILESTONE 4 COMPLETED: JsonRestStores now works AMAZINGLY well with dstores,
+MILESTONE 4 COMPLETED: JsonRestStores now works AMAZINGLY well with dstores, queries are 100% equivalent

 ## DOCUMENTING

 - [ ] Rewrite bdocumentation for basic JsonRestStores
 - [ ] Rewrite documentation with using SimpleDbLayerMixin

-## PARTY

-- [ ] Party!

-MILESTONE 4 COMPLETED: All foundation work is actually finished.
+MILESTONE 5 COMPLETED: JsonRestStores, SimpleDbLayerMixin are now fully documented, I can release the first candidate release

 * **DRY approach**.
 Everything works as you'd expect it to, even though you are free to tweak things.
 * **Database-agnostic**.
 The module itself provides you with _everything_ except the data-manipulation methods, which are up to you to implement.